sts10/radiation/README.md

 ### Hopefully Coming Soon

+- Prettier Display of timestamp on posts
 - Permalinks for each post.
 - Pagination
+- Support for multiple text editors
 - Easier way to edit existing posts
 - Export to JSON
 - A way to save and store drafts